 Electrolysis in the Cooling System

-The second and most common type of electrolysis is when the coolant breaks down or the ratio between the coolant and the water is predominantly water.
-As coolant breaks down, it acts like a catalyst for electrical current.
-A small amount of electrical current can flow through the coolant corroding the lesser metal; often an aluminum part like the water pump or engine coolant outlet.
+Electrolysis occurs when the engine's coolant breaks down, or the ratio between the coolant and the water is mostly water.
+As it breaks down, it becomes acidic.
+It acts as a catalyst for electrical current.
+A small amount of electrical current can flow through the coolant corroding the lesser metal, often an aluminum part like the water pump or engine coolant outlet.